genilab/genilab.github.io/index.md

 We operate between a Think Tank and a Development Studio in multi-disciplinary research projects.
 We can quickly prototype solutions integrating User Experience, AI Pipelines, and Generative Models, in practical applications to support multidisciplinary research and experimentation.

-We work together with Research Collaborators and Industry Partners to design resource resources, fast-prototype applications, and execute experiments around practical solutions that address real social and/or industry demands.
+We work together with Research Collaborators and Industry Partners to design research resources, prototypes, and experiments around a research agenda that reverts into solutions that can be translated to social and/or industry demands.

 <!---
 <div class="cta-buttons">